timescale/docs/timescaledb/getting-started/compress-data.md

 ## Verify your compression

-Use this query to view the size of your compressed chunks before and after applying compression:
+You can check the overall compression rate of your hypertables using this query to view the size of your compressed chunks before and after applying compression:

 ```sql
 SELECT pg_size_pretty(before_compression_total_bytes) as "before compression",